engie-new-business/technicaldoc/README.md

 ### Deploy your Forwarder

 To relay your transaction, you need to deploy a Forwarder contract.
+Rockside covers transaction fees (gas) for this operation.

 You must specify an owner account.
 Only the owner can transfer funds from the Forwarder contract.